KeystoneDH/2024/_src/index.md

 permalink: "index.html"
 ---

-Presentations need not address this theme directly, but the conference organizers invite opportunities to play with newly developing Retro Game and Virtual Augmented Reality labs at Penn State Behrend.

-Students, early-career and non-traditional scholars, faculty researchers, digital scholarship librarians, designers, developers, explorers experimenting with “digital humanities” are all welcome to apply at our [Call for Papers](cfp.html).

 ### Keynotes!
 We are delighted to welcome our distinguished keynote presenters, **Amanda Licastro** and **Micki Kaufman**!
 Kaufman and Licastro will lead a new kind of immersive keynote event at this year's conference,